Mythic Fantasy name generator background

 Neighboring places often share related suffixes or phonetic shapes.

-Add your exact city or kingdom name in the prompt if the output must match existing canon.
+Add your exact city or kingdom name in the Source Place Name field when the output must match existing canon.

 What is a demonym?